Are you interview ready?

 Master the Interview

-Post-COVID-19, virtual job interviews have become the norm, often accompanied by technological challenges.
-Issues like the video not starting on time or camera and sound problems can be frustrating.
-However, with the proper setup, you can be prepared and ready.
-Testing the interview link before your scheduled time and checking your video and sound is crucial.
-Using a laptop or computer for video interviews is recommended to prevent camera movement and interruptions from incoming calls or battery issues.
-Ensure your camera is at the right height and distance from your sitting position.
-Check the lighting to ensure clear visibility.
-It's essential to be in a quiet setting and give the interview your full attention.
-Also, avoid walking or driving during your scheduled interview.
+Since the COVID-19 pandemic, virtual job interviews have become the norm, often accompanied by technological challenges.
+Issues like the video not starting on time or problems with audio and video can be frustrating.
+However, with the right setup, you can be ready and prepared.
+Testing the interview link before your scheduled time and checking your audio and video settings are crucial.
+It’s recommended to use a laptop or computer for video interviews to avoid camera movement and interruptions from incoming calls or battery issues.
+Ensure your camera is at the right height and distance from your sitting position and check the lighting for clear visibility.
+It’s essential to be in a quiet setting and give the interview your full attention, so avoid walking or driving during the appointment.

-Be on time!
-Video or phone interviews can get tricky when there is a time zone difference.
+Be punctual!
+Video or phone interviews can get tricky, especially with time zone differences.
 When accepting the invitation, it's best to respond by thanking the interviewer for the opportunity and verifying the time zone.
-Being late to an interview or missing our scheduled time can throw us off our game.
-We can eliminate this by simply asking clarifying questions up-front!
+Being late to an interview or missing a scheduled time can throw you off your game, but you can eliminate this risk by asking clarifying questions upfront.

 Eileen Gonzalez, CPCC